farhiongit/c_thread_pool/README.md

 size_t threadpool_cancel_task (struct threadpool *threadpool, size_t task_id)
 ```

-Previously submitted and still pending tasks can be canceled.
+Previously submitted and still pending tasks can be cancelled.
-`task_id` is:
+`task_id` is :

 - either a unique id returned by a previous call to `threadpool_add_task` ;
-- or `ALL_TASKS` to cancel all still pending tasks ;
+- or `ALL_PENDING_TASKS` to cancel all still pending tasks ;
-- or `NEXT_TASK` to cancel the next still pending submitted task (it can be used several times in a row) ;
+- or `NEXT_PENDING_TASK` to cancel the next still pending submitted task (it can be used several times in a row) ;
-- or `LAST_TASK` to cancel the last still pending submitted task (it can be used several times in a row).
+- or `LAST_PENDING_TASK` to cancel the last still pending submitted task (it can be used several times in a row).

 Canceled tasks won't be processed, but `job_delete`, as optionally passed to `threadpool_add_task`, will be called though.

-The function returns the number of canceled tasks, if any, or 0 if there are not any left pending task to be canceled.
+The function returns the number of cancelled tasks, if any, or 0 if there are not any left pending task to be cancelled.

 ### Wait for all submitted tasks to be completed